-Estimated emissions were calculated using the Clean Air-Cool Planet® Campus Carbon Calculator v6.9 software utilizing annual facility data.
+Estimated emissions were estimated using the UNH (formerly Clean Air-Cool Planet®) Campus Carbon Calculator v8.0 software utilizing annual facility data.
 The calculator was used for university data collection, storage and conversion into a common greenhouse gas emission unit, metric tons of carbon dioxide equivalent (MT CO2e).
 In the conversion process, the calculator uses scientifically-based factors for specific activities leading to GHG emissions (e.g., commuter miles traveled, tons of waste disposed, gallons of fuel burned, etc.).
 These conversion factors have been modified as more is learned about the global warming effects of various greenhouse gases.

-The default emissions coefficients supplied in the Clean Air-Cool Planet® Campus Carbon Calculator were used in preparing this report.
+The default emissions coefficients supplied in the UNH Campus Carbon Calculator v8.0. were used in preparing this report.
 The version of the Carbon Calculator we employed uses a global warming potential (GWP) factor from the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
 GWP is the ratio of the degree of warming to the atmosphere that would result from the emission of one unit of a given GHG compared to one unit of carbon dioxide over a specified time period.
 This is used to convert emissions of other GHGs into units of carbon dioxide equivalents (CO2e).